LowTechCoder/rpi4-retroarch-guide/README.md

 You may have to do this a couple times if you mess up, so don't forget you do have the keyboard if you lose control with your controller.

+This is optional and you can come back to this later, but if you would like to swap the OK and Cancel buttons:

+> Settings(Second icon from the left) > input > menu controls > Menu Swap OK and Cancel Buttons [on]

 If you have a spare button on your controller you may want to asign a button that will pop up the XMB during gameplay:

 > Settings > Input > Hotkeys > Menu (Toggle) > [press the button]